-Serbia exclusive report: Power market liberalization 2014, the game for the electricity customers starts in Serbia31.
-October 2013. / News Serbia Energy
+Serbia exclusive report: Power market liberalization 2014, the game for the electricity customers starts in Serbia, News Serbia Energy

 From 1st January next year, about 3,100 industrial electricity customers in Serbia will have to improve their supply contract, which means that EPS will have to fight for customers at medium voltage.
 Electricity traders complain that EPS will retain a monopoly anyway.